varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 ---
 layout: post
-title: The World's Loudest Lisp Program
+title: The World's Loudest Lisp Program to the Rescue
 category: Lisp Psychoacoustics
 ---